 Several scholarships are administered through the department and many others through the Clark School of Engineering.
 To be considered for these awards, students must submit an application by May 31st of each year for the following academic year.
 For more information visit: www.ursp.umd.edu/scholarships/index.html .

 In addition, the Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu .

 Awards and Recognition

 The Department of Electrical and Computer Engineering offers the following awards: 1.
 Outstanding academic performance award presented to a junior for academic excellence; 2.
-Service Award to the graduating senior who has show a commitment of service to fellow students; and 3.
+Service Award to the graduating senior who has shown a commitment of service to fellow students; and 3.
 Chair's Award for outstanding academic performance to a graduating senior.